Monday, July 30, 2012

 Museo a Cielo Abierto - Open Sky Museum

 This is how I'm feeling today.
 Even though my Spanish has improved a bit, I'm still struggling with it.
 I get very frustrated when I know what my host family is asking me, and know how I want to respond, but just don't have the words to do so.
-However, today is a new day and I'm ready to get my Spanish on!
+However, today is a new day and I'm ready to get my Spanish on!“Most obstacles melt away when we make up our minds to walk boldly through them.”Orison Swett Marden (1850-1924)

 Thursday, July 26, 2012